THE GIST

 Risk & Catalysts

-• We see a significant impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs and higher credit costs than earlier guided for this year.
-Moody’s also downgraded its rating outlook on the Thailand sovereign, and consequently the Thai banks including SCB X, to negative on 29 April 2025, citing increased risks to Thailand’s economic and fiscal strength, partly due to the potential impact of new US tariffs.
+• We see a meaningful impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs (as more rate cuts come through to support growth) and higher credit costs than earlier guided for this year.
+Moody’s also downgraded its rating outlook on the Thailand sovereign, and consequently the Thai banks including KBANK, to negative on 29 April 2025, citing increased risks to Thailand’s economic and fiscal strength, partly due to the potential impact of new US tariffs.

-• The group’s strategic direction is sensible given limited domestic growth opportunities, but it comes with execution risk since the fintech and platform space are new to SCB, as well as higher credit costs.
-However, SCB X’s higher NIM and low-40%s cost-income ratio provide comfortable room for that to be absorbed.
+• The group’s business overhaul and strategic direction comes with higher credit costs from the riskier target segments at the Gen2/3 businesses given the challenged macroeconomic environment.
+Credit costs may rise again in 2026 there is a bad outcome on tariffs.
+However, SCB X’s higher NIM and low-40%s cost-income ratio should provide comfortable room for that to be absorbed.
 We also take comfort in the ringfencing of the bank unit (SCB) from the Group’s riskier business units, and management’s minimum CET1 ratio of 16% at SCB.

 Key Metric